; Forcing Anisotropic Filtering x16 for AMD GPUs doesn't work

 r.HZBOcclusion=1

 Game's default hardware occlusion culling is pretty bad especially in Vault Underground / Minos Sewers.
-Using HZB Occlusion reduces white spots but drops FPS (for example 10 FPS lower in Ragunna), only a few areas maintain similar FPS.
+Using HZB Occlusion reduces white spots when turning camera but drops FPS (for example 10 FPS lower in Ragunna), only a few areas maintain similar FPS.

 ; 0 = Off, 1 = Genshin, 2 = Death Stranding, 3 = Kuro (Default)